orion-research/coach/Tutorial_decision_process.md

 Transitions are triggered by user interactions, such as clicking a link or pressing a button, either in the process menu or in the dialogue.
 These interactions are sent to the service by invoking a URL, and these URLs are captured using something called endpoints.
-The endpoints are implemented as Python functions, and they are declared as endpoints in a method called create_endpoints, which is called by the superclass during class initialization.
+The endpoints are implemented as Python functions.
+The decorator `@endpoint` preceeding the method definition is the mechanism used to indicate that this is a microservice endpoint, and the URL used to reach it is indicated together with the list of HTTP methods that should be supported, as shown in the first instance of our class listed above.

 So the steps you need to take when implementing your decision process are:
 1. Design the state machine and transitions.
 2. For each state, create an HTML template showing the dialogue.
-3. For each transition, write a Python function and declare it as an endpoint in the create_endpoints method.
+3. For each transition, write a Python function and declare it as an endpoint using the `@endpoint` decorator.

 # Process logic for the example decision process service